ysig/StrangeAttractor/README.md

 # Attractor
 Why not use chaotic attractors for modulating signals?

-For that we developed almost all teh attractors found [here](https://examples.pyviz.org/attractors/attractors.html), namely:
+For that we developed almost all the attractors found [here](https://examples.pyviz.org/attractors/attractors.html), namely:

-- Clifford
+1. Clifford
-- De_Jong
+2. De-Jong
-- Svensson
+3. Svensson
-- Bedhead
+4. Bedhead
-- Dream
+5. Dream
-- HopalongA
+6. Hopalong-A
-- HopalongB
+7. Hopalong-B
--	Gumowski_Mira
+8. Gumowski-Mira

 I'am new in audio-synthesis with vcv-rack so all patches are under development.